 In accordance with Measures for the Supervision and Administration of the Safety of Food Offered through Online Catering Services, as effective on January 1, 2018 and amended on October 23, 2020, Online catering service providers shall have their own physical stores and have obtained the food operation licenses according to the law, and shall carry out business activities pursuant to the business forms and business items specified on their own food operation licenses, and they shall not do business beyond the business scope.
 The provider of a third-party online catering service platform shall, within 30 business days upon approval by the competent communications department, undergo the recordation formalities with the provincial food and drug supervision and administration department at the place where it is located.
-A catering service provider with a self-built website shall, within 30 business days after undergoing the recordation formalities with the competent communications department, undergo the recordation formalities with the food and drug administrative authority at the county level at the place where it is located.
+A catering service provider with a self-built website shall, within 30 business days after undergoing the recordation formalities with the competent communications department, undergo the recordation formalities with the place where it is located.
 The headquarters of a catering service chain company which provides online trading service for its stores by its website shall be governed by reference to the requirements on providers of third-party online catering service platforms.